Exercise SPRING STEP (AT)

-The next proposed AT camp will hopefully be in: Costa Blanca, Spain (subject to enough interest).
+The next proposed AT camp will hopefully be in: TBC.

 The dates are around: 4th - 11th April 2020

 What activities are you offering?

-The provisional activities will hopefully be: rock climbing (on proper rock), hillwalking around the magnificent Ifach and Sierra de Bernia mountain, and mountain biking around a national park.
-We are looking at the possibility of replacing one of the above with sailing, if it can be arranged.
-Other activities will include cultural visit, bowling, go-karting and a theme park or water park.
+The provisional activities will hopefully be: rock climbing (on proper rock), hillwalking and mountain biking around a national park.
+Other activities might include cultural visit, bowling, go-karting and a theme park or water park.

 How much will it cost and how do I sign up?

-It is estimated to cost around £800 (depending on economies of scale), which includes the travel (destination transfers and flights), food & accommodation (All-inclusive package) and all the activities.
+It is estimated to cost around £TBC (depending on economies of scale), which includes the travel ), food & accommodation and all the activities.

 To sign up, click on the 'Apply Here' button.
-At this stage it is only an expression of interest, if there is sufficient cadets wanting to attend, then we will realise the overseas trip (subject to the Headmasters final approval).
 Places will be limited to 30 cadets on a first come first serve basis, moderated with weekly attendance history.
-Once the trip is confirmed we will require a non-refundable deposit of £400 to secure your place.
+Once the trip is confirmed we will require a non-refundable deposit of £TBC to secure your place.
 Reserve places are allowed and will be offered in order of priority of signing up.